 - What I Did NOT Want to Know about Broth (Plus: Gelatin vs. Collagen & How to REALLY Help Your Bones – Diabetics Listen Up!)

 - Spring Vegetable Stew from Jenny at Nourished Kitchen with instructions on using chicken feet in your broth!

 - My post on using chicken feet: Chicken Feet in my Soup: SICK!

 - Health benefits of homemade bone broth (part 1)

 - HOW to make delicious homemade bone broth (part 2)

-Pictured above is a vintage Knox Gelatin booklet I found in my Mom's stack of cookbooks.
+It's a vintage Knox Gelatin booklet I found in my Mom's stack of cookbooks.
 While I wouldn't recommend that brand anymore, since it's made with gelatin from factory farmed animals, instead I buy this gelatin made from grass fed cows.

 Why use this grass fed gelatin?

 I add some to soups on the rare occasion when I'm out of my own broth in the freezer and only have organic broth on hand, or I'll add a little to sauces for extra protein and nutrition, but my kids' favorite is when I use it to make homemade jello!